bart-krakowski/time/docs/framework/react/reference/useDatePicker.md

   - This optional parameter specifies the maximum selectable date in the date picker.
 It defaults to null.
 - `onSelectDate` (optional): A callback function that is called when a date is selected.
   - This optional parameter specifies a callback function that is called when a date is selected.
 It defaults to null.
+- `reducer` (optional): A custom reducer function to manage the state of the date picker.
+  - This optional parameter specifies a custom reducer function to manage the state of the date picker.
+It defaults to null.

 #### Returns